 In Mar.
 1937 the constitutionality of state minimum wage laws was again debated in the US Supreme Court in West Coast Hotel v.
 Parrish.
 The Supreme Court overturned (5-4) its prior anti-minimum wage ruling in Adkins by declaring that “the legislature has necessarily a wide field of discretion in order that there may be suitable protection of health and safety, and that peace and good order may be promoted through regulations designed to insure wholesome conditions of work and freedom from oppression.”
 By mid-1941, 26 states, DC, and Alaska (still a territory at this time), all had minimum wage laws.

-The Supreme Court upheld the constitutionality of federal minimum wage provisions within the PCA in the 1940 case of Perkins v.
+The Supreme Court upheld the constitutionality of federal minimum wage provisions within the Public Contracts Act (PCA) in the 1940 case of Perkins v.
 Lukens Steel Co.
-The PCA is still in force today with the minimum wage provisions tied to the federal minimum wage as set by the FLSA.
+The PCA is still in force today with the minimum wage provisions tied to the federal minimum wage as set by the Fair Labor Standards Act (FLSA).

 The constitutionality of the FLSA was upheld by the Supreme Court in the 1941 case United States v.
 Darby, in which the court ruled unanimously that the “wage and hour provisions of the Act do not violate the due process clause of the Fifth Amendment” and that the “statute is not objectionable because [it is] applied alike to both men and women.”